RafalDamian/TicTacToe/README.md

 ![](images/game.png)

 After each round the bar above the game field changes the result.
-Then you can decide if you want to back to the main menu or ramatch.
+Then you can decide if you want to back to the main menu or rematch.

 ![](images/pgl.png)